mrc-ide/odin/README.md

 * array equation syntax
 * delay equations

-The compiler inspects the equations and works out which bits are run at model creation (constant for all models), initialisation (depending on initial time, conditions or on user-supplied parameters), or in derivative calculations (depending on the ODE variables or time).
+`odin` inspects the equations and works out which bits are run at model creation (constant for all models), initialisation (depending on initial time, conditions or on user-supplied parameters), or in derivative calculations (depending on the ODE variables or time).

+The nice thing about code generation approaches is that they never get bored.
+So if the generated code has lots of boring repetitive bits, they're at least likely to be correct (compared with implementing yourself).

 # Special functions that will be allowed

-* `dim`; for getting matrix dimensions
+* `length` and `dim`; for getting matrix dimensions of 1 and multidimensional arrays (respectively)
-* a reasonably large set of mathematical constructs, including all basic R operators
+* a reasonably large set of mathematical constructs, including all basic R operators (not all implemented yet)
 * something to declare arbitrary functions available to R (for initialisation only and not for the derivatives calculations) as it's ok to wear that cost once.
+* something to declare and use arbitrary pure C functions.

 # Initial conditions